-Nonprofits seeking a competitive grant from the Community Foundation must match one of our five result areas (see What We Fund).
+Nonprofits seeking a competitive grant from the Community Foundation must match one of our five result areas (see Types of Grants).

 All competitive grantmaking occurs during our spring and fall grant cycles.
 In most cases, grant requests may be submitted in either the spring or fall cycle with the following exceptions:

 - School year programs that serve the same cohort of children/youth for a school year must apply in the spring cycle

 - Proposals focused on the result “All Fairfield County women and girls reach their full potential” must apply in the spring cycle